PhilPost Introduction

 Important Reminders

-- The Postal ID is one of the most affordable government IDs available — the regular fee has long been ₱504.
-A rush option is available at select post offices for an additional charge.
+- The Improved Postal ID is one of the most affordable government IDs — ₱550 regular or ₱650 rush (PHLPost Circular 25-48, March 2025).

-- Keep your claim stub/receipt — you will need it to track your Postal ID delivery or claim it at the post office
+- Keep your claim stub/receipt — you will need it to track your Postal ID delivery or claim it at the post office.

 Disclaimer